Growing your email list is important when starting your online business. Without a list of leads, acquiring business will be difficult.

 Once you are on the radar of the blog owner whose blog you want to guest post on, you can approach them for a guest posting opportunity.

 Building your list should be a priority for any online business.
 It’s the best way to acquire business and build a loyal following of happy customers.

 And you don’t always need to invest a lot of money to grow your list.
 Using tools like social media are an easy way to reach more people and get your brand out there.

 By taking a look at your CTA copy you can pinpoint whether or not your button copy is effective.
 Try swapping your weak words with power words as a way to improve your CTR.

 Finally, consider guest posting to grow your traffic and email list.
 Having your posts on high authority sites gets your brand message out to hundreds, if not thousands of more people than if you had posted on your blog.

 Want some further reading?
-Check out Adam’s post on using strategic content to grow your email list or his definitive guide to list building.
+Check out Adam’s post on using strategic content to grow your email list or our post on the best WordPress lead generation plugins.